kammitama5/kammitama5.github.io/_posts/2021-03-20-Saturday-March-20th.md

 say, someone who hopped around various countries?
 I quite like that my life in my country of birth has a degree of separation from my life in the United States, to be honest.
 - I'm taking a Cryptography class with a professor who I've absolutely enjoyed class with, and I plan to take more of their classes.
 They even gave me a paper to work through some stuff, so I'm ramping up on that as well.
+I've been writing quite a fair amount of SageMaths, which is pretty similar in many ways to Python, but is more awesome for the out of the box functions for evaluating elliptic curves and that sort of thing.
+I mentioned in a previous post that I also was part of a SageMaths workshop where we worked on Arithmetic Dynamic functions for the software, and I ended up contributing to a grant as a core member with mathematicians from that group.

 ## Statistics
 - I've once again signed up for more R workshops, and am enjoying them a lot!
 I signed up for one today specifically on computationally intensive methods and hierarchical models,